Alcohol Policy

 Risk-based licensing

-Annual licensing fees are charged to liquor licensee depending on how the licensee complies with their licence conditions and the overall risk of harm.
+Annual licensing fees are charged to a liquor licensee depending on how the licensee complies with their licence conditions and the overall risk of harm.

 Read more about risk-based licensing.